perftechnomar-commits/scanned-pdf-manuals-converter/README.md

-# Benefit Spare Parts OCR Import Builder
+# Spare Parts OCR Import Builder

 This Streamlit project converts scanned spare-parts manuals into reviewed rows and then writes the approved records into the supplied Benefit Excel import template.